KostyaKow/LambdaOxide/lopiper/README.md

 General overview
 - Errors: TODO
 - Reader (reader.rs) parses one line (or one multi-line expression) to lisp expression.
 Can return multiple expressions if they're on same line.
+Create new instance for every line.
 - exp.rs has the main Lisp-expression type (Sexps enum)
 - Driver (driver.rs) has repl driver and keeps track of reader data (lex/parse error location) and evaluator info (such as stack trace).
 - Lexer (lexer.rs) breaks down strings into lisp lexemes